gabrielvincent/switcharoo/README.md

 - json5_config: Adds support for a toml config file.
 - launcher_calc: Adds support for the calc plugin in the launcher.
 - debug_command: Adds the `hyprshell debug` command to debug icons, desktop files, etc.
-- config_check_is_default: Adds a command to check if the loaded config is equal to the default config.
-Also diables loading of configs without all values.
+- config_check: Adds a command to check if the loaded config is equal to the default config or the full config.
+Also diables loading of configs without all values. (used for ci testing)

-### Debugging

-Debug commands are provided to help troubleshoot desktop files, icons, default applications, and launcher functionality - see [Debug.md](DEBUG.md) for detailed information about available commands and their usage.